-The proposed Plan Amendment, and the potential resultant development, reduce VMT by placing housing in a walkable, bikeable area that is close to retail and service sources.
-The proposed Plan Amendment also is transit supportive, as it will permit a large number of dwelling units in an area well-served by Gainesville RTS.
+The proposed Plan Amendment, and the potential resultant development, reduce Vehicle Miles Traveled (VMT) by placing housing in a walkable, bikeable area that is close to retail and service sources.
+The proposed Plan Amendment also is transit supportive, as it will allow a large number of dwelling units in an area well-served by Gainesville RTS.

-Objective 7.1 Provide multi-modal opportunities and mixed-use development areas to reduce singleoccupant automobile trips and reduce vehicle miles traveled.
+Objective 7.1 Provide multi-modal opportunities and mixed-use development areas to reduce single-occupant automobile trips and reduce vehicle miles traveled.